sanguix/christmas_tree/README.md

 ## Execution

-Super user permission is needed to access to GPIO pins and /dev/mem.
+Superuser permission is needed to access to GPIO pins and /dev/mem, so any tool that uses this library should be executed with 'sudo'

+## Restful API server

+The restful API server allows to change the lights using HTTP requests.

+### Start the server

+    sudo ./rest_server.py